yutingli75/yutingli75.github.io/_pages/cv.md

 ## Education

 * 2006: Ph.D. in Linguistics, Stanford University
-* 2000: Diploma in Linguistics, University of Stuttgart
+* 2000: Diploma in Computational Linguistics, University of Stuttgart

 ## Fellowships and awards